RingComics/yajan/README.md

       - Better typography: Off
       - Ownership tooltip: Off
     - Bug Fixes - ALL ON
-9. Hit “Apply Chosen Patches”
+10. Hit “Apply Chosen Patches”
+11. Run `MWSE-Update.exe` in your Morrowind install folder (`C:\Games\Morrowind`) to make sure MWSE is updated.
-10. MGE XE is already mostly configured, but you should launch MGEXEgui through Mod Organizer and double check the settings are configured to your liking.
+12. MGE XE is already mostly configured, but you should launch MGEXEgui through Mod Organizer and double check the settings are configured to your liking.
     - Changing shader settings at all will wipe my current configs, so be careful
     - It is not recommended you increase view distance further than 10 cells in the Distant Land Window
-11. Run MWSE-Update.exe ***OUTSIDE OF MO2***.
-12. You can now launch the game through MO2 using the "Morrowind" executable.
+14. You can now launch the game through MO2 using the "Morrowind" executable.

 # Troubleshooting